-S.4.
 Numerator Statement: The outcome for this measure is 30-day, all-cause mortality.
 Mortality is defined as death from any cause, either during or after admission, within 30 days of the index admission date.

-S.6.
-Denominator Statement: The cohort includes inpatient admissions for a wide variety of conditions for patients aged between 50 and 94 years old who were discharged from short-term acute care hospitals.
+Denominator Statement: The cohort includes inpatient admissions for a wide variety of conditions for Medicare FFS patients aged between 65 and 94 years old who were admitted to short-term acute care hospitals.
 If a patient has more than one admission during the measurement year, one admission is randomly selected for inclusion in the measure.
 Additional details are provided in S.7 Denominator Details.
-The age range for this measure differs from that of the claims-only measure due to the limited size of the dataset used for testing.
-The intent is to harmonize the age range of the hybrid measure with the age range of the claims-only measure, so that both will include admissions for patients age 65-94.

-S.8.
 Denominator Exclusions: The measure excludes index admissions for patients: